Get instant quote

 A part with complicated geometry requires more than one machine setup.

-Design parts to be machined in as few setups as possible, ideally a single setup.
-For example, a part with blind holes on both faces requires two setups because it must be rotated to access each side.
+Design parts for CNC machining in as few setups as possible, ideally a single setup.
+For example, blind holes on both faces require two setups because the part must be rotated to access each side.

-Rotating or repositioning a part increases manufacturing cost because it is often a manual step.
+Rotating or repositioning a part increases CNC machining cost because it is often a manual step.
 Complex geometries may require custom fixturing, which adds expense.
-Highly complex shapes may need a multi-axis CNC system, further increasing cost.
+Highly complex shapes may need multi-axis CNC machining, further increasing cost.

-Consider splitting the design into multiple components that can each be CNC machined in a single setup and then bolted or welded together.
-This approach also helps for parts with very deep pockets.
+Consider splitting the design into multiple components that can each be CNC machined in a single setup, then bolted or welded together.
+This also helps for parts with very deep pockets.

 To minimize cost:

-• Design parts with simple 2.5D geometry that can be manufactured in a single setup.
+• Design parts with simple 2.5D geometry that can be machined in a single setup.

-• If that is not feasible, split the design into multiple components that can be assembled afterward.
+• If a single setup is not feasible, split the design into multiple components for post-machining assembly.

 8. Avoid small features with high aspect ratio